 3. Navigate to captivate!
 Great design is not only about the outer beauty.
 It has a soul as well — the structure, architecture, and navigation.
 It is what makes the website convenient and takes less time to figure out how it all works.
 The “ORDER” button is unnoticeable?
 Forget about sales.
 The “QUESTION/ANSWER” section is somewhere in the depths of your website?
 Your customer support will surely have more work than they should.

 4. Present your product correctly.
 Ever thought about why the teenage clothes website is different from the one with sportswear?
 It’s all about the target audience and its specific preferences and expectations.
 Teenagers will more likely buy clothes from a colorful website with their favorite TV-stars integration.
 Sports fans will raise their eyebrows and choose a more minimal or even geometrically-designed concept.

 E-commerce website design trends

 It is what differentiates and makes your products instantly visible.
-There are a UI and UX design.
+There is a UI and UX design.
 UI design uses colors, shapes, textures, and lines to arise the emotions of your brand concept needs.
 Do you sell glasses for women?
 Use pastel pallete and mild and elegant fonts.
 Are your glasses for kids?
 Be sure to add bright colors and many cartoon references.
 UX design is all about the experience.
 It sets the navigation, usability, and functioning of the website.
 Basically, it’s about designing how people use the page and what they feel while doing it.
-The main aim of an eCommerce design is to attract the customers, keep their attention and make them want the product here and now, in your shop.
+The main aim of an eCommerce design is to attract the customers, keep their attention, and make them want the product here and now, in your shop.